sparkflows/fire-tools/rest-api-scripts/README.md

 # rest-api-scripts

-Scripts helps in interacting with fire rest-api's.
+The below scripts help in interacting with Fire REST API's.

 Generating Access Token
 -------------------------

-For interacting with fire rest-api's access token is required.
+For interacting with Fire REST API's access token is required.

-Access Token generation steps are in below document link : https://docs.sparkflows.io/en/latest/rest-api/rest-api-authentication/acquire-token-curl.html
+The steps to generate the access token are in the page below:

+https://docs.sparkflows.io/en/latest/rest-api/rest-api-authentication/acquire-token-curl.html

 active_users_and_groups.py
 ---------------------------

-This script gets all active users and there groups and write these details in csv file.
+This script gets all active users and their groups.
+It then writes these details into a csv file.

 display-hide-apps.py
 ----------------------

-This script display or hide apps based on the customer’s licensed use case.
+This script displays or hide apps based on the customer’s licensed use case.
 Ex: sales & marketing customers should only see apps that are Sales & Marketing related.
 It would be done via the usecase of each app.
 If the usecase of the fire app matches the use case in yaml (ex: marketing or finance), that app will be displayed.
 Any usecase of app not matching the customer’s use case will be hidden.

 load-app.py
 -------------